 Trust me when I say that this stuff works miracles.
-While it makes an amazing hand balm, you can also use it as an after-shower lotion, cuticle cream, hair conditioner, or for anything else that might need a little extra moisture this winter.
+While it makes an amazing hand balm, you can also use it as an after-shower lotion, cuticle cream, hair conditioner, or anything else that might need a little extra moisture this winter.
 My husband even has a jar of his own that he uses as a beard balm and sparingly as a hair gel.

-But the real beauty of this balm is that it’s made with beeswax and raw honey, so it’s thick (and I do mean thick!) enough to lock in moisture while the honey helps heal wounds and calm irritation [source].
+The real beauty of this balm is that it’s made with beeswax and raw honey, so it’s thick (and I do mean thick!) enough to lock in moisture while the honey helps heal wounds and calm irritation [source].

 In addition to its calming and healing properties, here are several other ways honey helps combat dry winter skin: